MicrosoftDocs/WSL/WSL/build-custom-distro.md

 When you're done, you can delete `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Lxss\DistributionListUrl` to revert to the official manifest.

-## Best practices
+## WSL custom Linux distribution recommendations

-### Configuration files
+### Configuration file recommendations

-- `/etc/wsl.conf` and `/etc/wsl-distribution.conf` should be included.
-They should be owned by `root:root` and their permissions should be `0644`
+- Ensure that your custom distribution includes both the `/etc/wsl.conf` and `/etc/wsl-distribution.conf` configuration files.
+Both files should be owned by `root:root` and their permissions should be `0644`.
-- If `oobe.command` is used to create a new user, its uid should be `1000`, and should `oobe.defaultUid` should be set to that value.
+- If the `oobe.command` setting is used to create a new user, both `uid` and `oobe.defaultUid` should be set to `1000`.
-- `oobe.defaultName` and `shortcut.icon` should be specified in `/etc/wsl-distribution.conf`
+- Ensure that you set both `oobe.defaultName` and `shortcut.icon` in the distribution configuration file: `/etc/wsl-distribution.conf`
-- `/etc/resolv.conf` should NOT be included in the root filesystem
+- Do not include the file `/etc/resolv.conf` in the root filesystem.
-- There should be a root user in `/etc/passwd` and its uid should be `0`
+- Do include a root user in `/etc/passwd`.
+The `uid` for this root user should be `0`.
-- There should be no password hashes in `/etc/shadow`
+- There should be no password hashes in `/etc/shadow`.
-- The archive should not contain a kernel or an initramfs
+- The archive should not contain a kernel or an initramfs.

-### Systemd
+### Systemd recommendations

 If systemd is enabled, units that can cause issues with WSL should be disabled or masked.
-The below units that are known to cause issues in WSL distributions (applies to both system and user units):
+The below units are known to cause issues in WSL distributions (applies to both system and user units):

 - systemd-resolved.service
 - systemd-networkd.service